 Both, human and non-human actors are part of systems or networks influencing each other.
 Digitalization leads to a pervasive and ubiquitous connectedness of actors.
 After decades of user- or human-centered design, we are looking at different types of actors in their context of interdependencies, interactions, and relations of a bigger network.
 We explore interfaces and possible interactions with/amongst those actors, preferably in the context of urban transformations taking into consideration the participation of citizens, possible social interactions, mobility with flows of information, goods, and people.

-This requires an openness in our approach to problems as well as in the usage of tools and methods: »To a man with a hammer everything looks like a nail,« Mark Twain noted more than a century ago.
+We are looking for emerging modes of interaction and create the respective interfaces.
+Interfaces can be spaces of interactions or physical and tangible touchpoints of human or non-human interaction with/in networks.
+This requires openness in our approach to problems as well as in the usage of tools and methods: »To a man with a hammer everything looks like a nail,« Mark Twain noted more than a century ago.

-From this year on, there will be a research focus on cities and digitalization, also participating in the newly established research group »Real-Time City« at KISD.
+Since 2018, there is a research focus on cities, urban environments, and digitalization, see also the research group »Real-Time City« at KISD.